zeek/spicy/doc/tutorial/index.rst

 ``self.filename`` retrieves the value of its ``filename`` field.
 ``$is_orig`` is another reserved ID that turns into a boolean that will be true if the event has been triggered by originator-side traffic.
-One the Zeek side, our event now has the following signature:
+On the Zeek side, our event now has the following signature:

 .. literalinclude:: examples/tftp-single-request-more-args.zeek